kataras/iris/faq.md

 Iris may have reached version 8, but we're not stopping there.
 We have many feature ideas on our board that we're anxious to add and other innovative web development solutions that we're planning to build into Iris.

-## Can I found a job if I learn how to use Iris?
+## Can I find a job if I learn how to use Iris?

 Yes, not only because you will learn Golang in the same time, but there are some positions open for Iris-specific developers the time we speak.